What Is Athlete's Foot?

 How Is Athlete's Foot Treated?

 Over-the-counter (OTC) antifungal creams, sprays, or powders may solve the problem if it is mild.
 More serious infections may need prescription medicine, either topical (applied to skin) or in pill form.

-Whatever you use, continue treatment for as long as recommended, even if the rash seems to be getting better.
+Whatever treatment is used, your child should use it for as long as is recommended, even if the rash seems to be getting better.
 If not, the infection can come back.
 Some people regularly use medicated foot powders and sprays to prevent this from happening.

 How Long Does Athlete's Foot Last?

 Most mild cases of athlete's foot clear up within 2 weeks.
 But treatment can go for several weeks or longer if the infection is more serious or affects the toenails.

 Can Athlete's Foot Be Prevented?

 Athlete's foot often can be prevented.
 To avoid it, kids should:

 - Keep feet clean and dry by washing them daily and drying them completely, especially between the toes.
 (Use a clean towel and avoid sharing.)